 Is KST only for leaders-in-training?

-KST was established with a vision to train leaders as part of the Salt and Light Ministries’ 2020vision.
-Since then we have grown to welcome students from a variety of church networks.
-Whilst KST is ideal theological training for those who are participating in pastoral leadership, we also look to train leaders in a broader sense – leaders in mission, leaders in the marketplace, leaders in the community, as well as leaders in the church.
+Whilst KST is ideal theological training for those who are participating in pastoral leadership, we also look to train all people for influence in a broader sense – leaders in mission, leaders in the marketplace, leaders in the community, as well as leaders in the church.
 We expect these leaders to be receiving on-going practical training in their home contexts, which this course supplements and supports.

 Is it an academic course?